Angelo-Andrade/Angelo-Andrade/README.md

 </a>

 <p>
-  C# Registro is a remake of C Registro using C# language and with a database using MySQL.
+  C# Registro is a remake of C Registro using C# language and with a MySQL database.
 </p>

 <br>